 A couple of weekends ago we decided on an impromptu trip to the Isle of Wight.
 We belatedly realised that trying to book a late afternoon car ferry on a sunny Sunday just a few hours before travelling is rather expensive!
-Time for Plan B; travel as a foot passenger and use the island buses.
+Time for Plan B; travel as a foot passenger and a ride on the Needles Breezer.

 After our trip to Hurst Castle I was hesitant to rely on buses but it turned out fine.
 The Isle of Wight has an excellent bus network with regular and tourist routes.
 We decided to ride the open top Needles Breezer which markets itself as one of the most spectacular bus rides in England.

 The service starts in Yarmouth so after arriving in Cowes we caught a connecting service via Newport.
 Fortunately the bus services and Red Jet are joined up; we never had to wait long for a connection.

 From Yarmouth the Needles Breezer covers a circular route, first heading to the south coast at Freshwater Bay before turning west towards Alum Bay and the Needles then back past Colwell Bay to its starting point.
 The big attraction is the open air seating up top.
 All passengers make a beeline for these seats despite the risk of overhanging branches!

 We spent the day travelling around this route, hopping off at points of interest.
 The Needles Breezer service runs between March and November and as there’s a bus every 30 minutes we were able to fit quite a lot into our day.

 If you like boats then Yarmouth is the place to be.
 There’s a chandlery, yachts, car ferry port and sailing school all just a few minutes walk from the bus stop.
 For us it was a convenient stopover with toilets and cafe high on our list.

 Yarmouth also has the longest wooden pier in the UK and a castle, built by Henry VIII (an incredibly busy man), although we didn’t visit as we walked out through Fort Victoria Country Park instead.